A Leader in Girls Education

 - students achieve better than expected results

-- teachers use engaging methodologies which intellectually challenged students
+- teachers use engaging methodologies which intellectually challenge students

 - students are excited about learning and see relevance of their class work